Friends, authors, editors, and others share their messages of support for the MIT Press’s 60th anniversary

 As 2022 slips away, we close the book on our celebrations for our 60th anniversary.
 The Press was born in 1962 out of expansion efforts from MIT’s original publishing arm, the Technology Press.
 In the years since, the MIT Press has upheld an ever-growing tradition of publishing groundbreaking scholarship, shaping research efforts and helping forge new areas of academia.

 Over 60 years, the Press has touched the lives of countless people—including readers, researchers, authors, and more.
 We were honored this year to receive words of endorsement and well wishes from so many of our friends and supporters.
-Read on to explore just a few of these messages—and find even more on our 60th anniversary website.
+Read on to explore just a few of these messages—and find even more on our 60th anniversary page.

 Howard Gardner, psychologist and MIT Press author